goxr3plus/CorruptedJarsDetector/README.md

 # TODO

+1) Repair on the fly
+2) Detect on the fly

-Maybe i will make it a standalone JavaFX application ... for now the below works :)
+3) Maybe i will make it a standalone JavaFX application ... for now the below works :)

 # Some code for now